 Talk like a Local

-As a Philly Political Fest volunteer in 2016, we were trained on how to talk like a local.
+As a Philly Political Fest volunteer, we were trained on how to talk like a local.
 They covered essentials, like wiz wit or widdout for ordering cheesesteak.
 Like we didn’t know this?
 There’s no end of these cheat sheets online.
 Here’s a fun one.

 For more local lingo, check out this blog post celebrating classic Phillyspeak .
 There are also lots of YouTube Philly accent videos.
 All have mixed reviews,with comments protesting we don’t talk like that.
 Instead, check out this SNL video with Tina Fey doing a spot-on Philly accent ( she’s from Upper Darby), but Fallon not so much.